What We Recommend Salesforce Essentials For

 Salesforce Essentials Pricing

-Salesforce Essentials offers only one subscription plan that costs $35 per month and accommodates up to 10 users.
+Salesforce Essentials offers a single subscription plan that costs $35 per month and supports up to 10 users.
 Annual pricing is available at $25 per month.
 This package includes tools for managing contacts, accounts, leads, and opportunities.
 It also has other features like lead assignment, email templates, custom reports and dashboards, and case management.
 You may sign up for a 14-day free trial to test out its features.

 Salesforce Essentials Features